wintwah-lwin/CP3405_Group_4/evidence/Week 9/human_score_2026-W9.md

 ## Wild Card

-AI Score: 0 | Team Score: 0

-We partially agree with the AI assessment.

-One additional factor that may not be fully reflected in the AI analysis is the possibility of unexpected geopolitical developments over the weekend.
-Any further escalation in global tensions or unexpected economic announcements could quickly affect oil prices, investor sentiment and overall market volatility.
-Therefore, we keep the Wild Card score neutral while remaining alert to breaking news.
+Human judgement also considers geopolitical risks that may not be fully captured by AI models.
+The renewed military operation in the West Bank highlights ongoing uncertainty in the Middle East.
+Although the current market impact appears limited, any escalation could quickly increase risk aversion, support safe-haven assets, and weaken equity sentiment.
+Therefore, geopolitical developments should continue to be monitored alongside technical and macro indicators.

 ---